-Aetna considers temsirolimus (Torisel) medically necessary for members with advanced (metastatic or unresectable) renal cell carcinoma.
+Aetna considers temsirolimus (Torisel) medically necessary for the following indications:

 Temsirolimus is considered experimental and investigational for all other indications.

 Temsirolimus (Torisel) is an intravenous chemotherapeutic agent in the class mTOR inhibitor for the treatment of renal cell carcinoma.
 It was approved by the U.S. Food and Drug Administration (FDA) in May 2007 for the treatment of advanced renal cell carcinoma in adults.

 Current guidelines from the National Comprehensive Cancer Network (NCCN, 2013) recommend use of temsirolimus in kidney cancer for the following indications: 1) first-line therapy as a single agent for relapsed or surgically unresectable stage IV disease (clear cell or non-clear cell); 2) subsequent therapy as a single agent for relapsed or surgically unresectable stage IV disease with predominant clear cell histology.

 NCCN Guidelines (2014) recommend temsirolimus for endometrioid adenocarcinoma: